Get,

 • Pear is eaten as a raw, fresh fruit.

-• Products such as cakes and pies, juices and brandy, compotes, jams, jellies and syrups can be prepared from pear.2
+• Products such as cakes and pies, juices and brandy, compotes, jams, jellies and syrups can be prepared from pear2.

-You should consult a professional doctor before having any herbal preparation made of pear.
+You should consult a professional doctor before having any herbal preparations made of pear.
 They will recommend the proper form and dosage of pear according to your health condition.
 We advise you to not replace or discontinue your present medications with herbal preparations without consulting a qualified physician.

-Side Effects of Pear (Nashpati):
+Side Effects of Pear (Nashpati)

 Some side effects of pear fruit are related to the digestive system and development may be seen in children and infants.

-• Weaning babies might experience some side effects of pear fruit as it contains a few acids that might harm the digestive system.1
+• Weaning babies might experience some side effects of pear fruit as it contains a few acids that might harm the digestive system1.

-• Excessive consumption of pear juice might cause abdominal pain, excessive gas, and chronic diarrhoea in children.5
+• Excessive consumption of pear juice might cause abdominal pain, excessive gas, and chronic diarrhoea in children5.

-• Additionally, excess consumption of pear juice might lead to a defect in the height and weight of the infants.5
+• Additionally, excess consumption of pear juice might lead to a defect in the height and weight of the infants5.

 If any such side effects are seen after having pears, please consult an Ayurvedic physician who advised you to have it.
 They will provide the appropriate treatment to deal with the side effects.

-Precautions to Take With Pear:
+Precautions to Take with Pear

 General precautions and extra care need to be taken before giving pear to young children and older people.